Collocations for ruin - noun

 PHRASES

-on the brink/verge of ruin, the road to ruin
+the road to ruin

-He''s on the road to political ruin.
+He's on the road to political ruin.

-He''s on the road to political ruin.
+He's on the road to political ruin.

 3. damaged building, town, etc.